filippabodecker/autonomous-dog-search-robot/README.md

 The mission begins at power-on.
 The K10 continuously analyzes camera input and three directional LiDAR measurements.
 Together with a predefined search pattern, these inputs determine whether the robot continues forward or turns toward a clearer path.
 The K10 then sends speed and direction commands to the Maqueen Plus V3, which drives the motors.

 When a dog is detected, the robot stops, captures and stores an image, activates the Maqueen LEDs and displays both a “Dog detected” message and the captured photo on the K10.
-It increments the detection counter, dispenses a treat through an integrated servo mechanism and sends a numbered Telegram notification via a separate ESP32 before resuming the search.
+It increments the detection counter, dispenses a treat for the dog using an integrated servo mechanism and sends a numbered Telegram notification via a separate ESP32 before resuming the search.

 The mission ends when the K10 wake phrase is followed by the command “mission complete.”
 The robot stops, plays an audible completion message, reports the total number of detections and sends all captured images through Telegram.